Features

 User Interaction

 Apart from displaying diagrams, yFiles also offers versatile interaction possibilities.
-With convenient default interaction modes, allowing the user to navigate through a diagram via panning and zooming, or setting up a complete diagram editor that allows for creation and editing of graphs works with just a single line of code.
-Of course, everything about the interaction can be extensively customized to the user's requirements, and if the built-in gestures don't suffice, it's easy to add custom interactions.
+With convenient default interaction modes, allowing the user to navigate through a diagram via panning and zooming.
+Or you can set up a complete diagram editor for creating and editing graphs, with just a single line of code.
+Of course, everything about the interaction can be extensively customized to your requirements, and if the built-in gestures don't suffice, it's easy to add custom interactions.

 Navigation

 Zooming, panning, and scrolling are built-in features and work just as well with touch as with a mouse.
-All of those features can be customized to fit your application.
-For instance, you can change whether or how those gestures are invoked, and can also limit the zoom level or viewable area.
+All of those features can be customized to fit your application perfectly.
+For instance, you can change whether or how those gestures are invoked, and you can also limit the zoom level or viewable area.

 View demo